david-romero/david-romero.github.io/_posts/2018-02-27-consul-vs-redis-lock.md

 To determine the performance offered by both mechanism, I have been doing multiple benchmarcks with several executions, containers and number of messasges.

+In the following pictures, we could see the results obtained by several executions in this scenarios visualized as diagrams:

+* Redis.
+* Redis with kafka batch mode.
+* Consul with kafka batch mode.

+In the X axis, we can see the number of messages sent to kafka and in the Y axis we can see the total time spent in consuming all messages.
+The different colours represent the number of containers used in the benchmarcking.

 #### Redis lock: